NurulIslam17/Service_Booking_System/README.md

 # Admin Role

 - Also a system user
-- Can Create Busines Service and Permorme Update, Delete operation
+- Can Create Business Service and Perform Update, Delete operation
 - Can approve booking service
 - Can see all customers booking service
 - Can delete booking service